Constitutional Court (Serbia)

-The seat of the Constitutional Court is in Belgrade.
+The seat of the Constitutional Court is at the southern wing of the Main Post Office Palace in Belgrade.
 It consists of 15 judges, one of them being President of the Court.

 History

-The Constitutional Court of the Socialist Republic of Serbia (then part of SFR Yugoslavia) was established on 9 April 1963 as an independent body of the Republic and designated to protect constitutionality and legality in accordance with the Constitution and within the framework of the rights and duties proscribed by the 1963 Constitution of SR Serbia.
-The Constitutional Law of Serbia, enacted on 25 December 1963, defined jurisdiction and adjudications before the Constitutional Court and legal effects of its decisions in a more specific manner.
+The Constitutional Court of the Socialist Republic of Serbia (then part of SFR Yugoslavia) was established by the Constitution of Socialist Republic of Serbia, adopted on 9 April 1963.
+The Court was to act as an independent body designated to protect constitutionality and legality in accordance with the Constitution and within the framework of the rights and duties proscribed by the Constitution.
+The "Constitutional Law of the Socialist Republic of Serbia", enacted on 25 December 1963, defined jurisdiction and adjudications before the Constitutional Court and legal effects of its decisions in a more specific manner.
+The Constitutional Court commenced its work on 15 February 1964.

-The Constitutional Court of Serbia commenced its work on 15 February 1964.
-The Constitutional Court has upon proclamation of the 1990 Constitution of Serbia acted within the framework of absence of division of powers, where the Parliament was the highest body of state power.
+The Constitutional Court has upon proclamation of the 1990 Constitution acted within the framework of absence of division of powers, where the National Assembly was the highest body of state power.
 The Constitutional Court has through its presence and work contributed to the importance and contribution in preservation of the constitutional principles and legality.

 Composition

 The Constitutional Court consists of 15 judges.
-Five of them are elected by the President of Serbia, five by the National Assembly, and five are elected at the General Session of the Supreme Court of Cassation.
+Five of them are appointed by the President of the Republic, five by the National Assembly, and five are appointed at the General Session of the Supreme Court.
 Judges are elected to the 9-year term.
-The candidates have to be accomplished lawyers of at least 40 years of age and with at least 15 years of experience in jurisprudence.
-One person can be elected to the Court a maximum of two times.
+The candidate for post of a constitutional court judge have to be accomplished jurist of at least 40 years of age and with at least 15 years of experience in jurisprudence.
+One person can be elected maximum of two times.
 After the election, the judges take oath before the President of the National Assembly.

 The term of the Constitutional Court judge ends after 9 years since the election, or by resignation, by retirement or by impeachment.
-A Constitutional Court judge may not perform any other public office or any other job at all, except for being a professor at the Law School of one of the universities in Serbia.
-A Constitutional Court judge enjoys immunity from prosecution.
+A constitutional court judge may not perform any other public office or any other job at all, except for being a professor at the law schools of one of the universities in Serbia.
+A constitutional court judge enjoys immunity from prosecution.

-Composition As of 2022 (year of election given in the parenthesis):
+Composition As of 2022 (year of election in the parenthesis):